Alien-C00de/Web-Kundli/README.md

 Explore the internal mechanisms of a website: identify possible vulnerabilities, examine server setup, review security settings, and discover the technologies in use.

 ## Features
-- Based on the details of each module, it calculates the percentage for that module and then determines the overall performance percentage across all modules.
-This data is used to display **Website Health** accordingly.
+- This Tool is developed in **Python programming**.
+- Developed using **asynchronous programming**, allowing modules to run in parallel and achieve faster results.
 - The **NMAP scan feature** is also available.
-Reports can be generated with or without the NMAP scan to avoid network scanning.
+Reports can be generated with or without the NMAP scan.
-- It supports **asynchronous programming**, allowing modules to run in parallel and achieve faster results.
+- Based on the output of each module, it calculates the percentage for that module and then calculate the overall performance across all modules.
+This data is used to **display Website Health**.
-- At present, the dashboard **supports 30 modules**.
+- At present, the HTML report dashboard **supports 30 modules**.
 More features will be added soon!

   `1.
 SSL certificates`
   `2.
 DNS Records`